 |

-But if someone forwarded this to you, and you like it, you can sign up here!
+Did someone forward this to you?
+If you like it, you can sign up here!

 |